 Mike has an undergraduate degree from Western Illinois University and a Master's degree from Drake University.
 A native of Clinton, Illinois, Mike served a tour of duty in Vietnam in the Air Force prior to his time at Western Illinois.

 Mike lives with his wife, Betty, in Windsor Heights.

 Dennis Goldford has been at Drake University since 1985, teaching in the areas of political and constitutional theory.
 With his active interest in American politics, Professor Goldford regularly serves as a political analyst for KCCI-TV in Des Moines and is asked frequently to comment on current political matters by Iowa Public Radio and other various media organizations.

 Dr. Goldford is co-author, with Hugh Winebrenner, of the new, 3rd edition of "The Iowa Caucuses: The Making of A Media Event" (University of Iowa Press), and, most recently, author of The Constitution of Religious Freedom: God, Politics, and the First Amendment (Baylor University Press).

 Law, Politics, and Religion

 Despite, or perhaps even because of, the lack of an established church in the United States, religion has always been a factor in our lives and in American politics.
-Does a government have the capacity to be neutral regarding religious belief, or does any government in effect amount to the establishment of a set of religious beliefs?
+What does religious freedom mean in America, and what is the function of the religion clauses of the First Amendment?
 Additionally, in what sense and to what extent is it legitimate to appeal to religious doctrine and belief when engaged in political argument?
 Audience members are invited to discuss these questions and raise other issues.